The CCAT Test Grade 4 (2024 Guide)

-It is an assessment taken by children throughout all stages of their education in Canada.
+It is an assessment taken by children throughout all stages of their education in Canada, developed by Criteria Corp.

-The test will vary from grade to grade, with each test designed specifically for the age group which is taking it.
+The test will vary from grade to grade, with each test designed specifically for the age group taking it.

-The CCAT is designed to assess the strengths and weaknesses of each individual child as well as identifying any areas which may need extra input.
+The CCAT test is designed to assess the strengths and weaknesses of each individual child as well as identifying any areas that may need extra input.

-This article focuses on the assessment which is undertaken by children in the 4th grade.
+This article focuses on the assessment taken by children in the 4th grade.

 The grade 4 CCAT has 176 questions in total.
 These are split into three sections, known as batteries: